 - 3c.
 Which customs are the same as in Belarus?
 Which are different?
 Which customs would you like to follow?
 Which customs do you follow in your family?
-Discuss in pairs and report to the class. - 4.
-How do you celebrate the New Year?
+Which custom is followed in most Belarusian families?
+Discuss and report to the class. - 4.
+A How do you celebrate the New Year?
 Speak in pairs.
 Use the words from Lesson 2, ex.
 3b and the words below.

-Prepare for, cook special dishes, put on special clothes, decorate the house / flat inside and outside, lay a table for the celebration, invite somebody, see off the old year, be thankful for, remember, be lucky / unlucky that (count oneself lucky / unlucky that), strike 12, follow the custom of, think of a wish, hope to improve, watch fireworks, tell fortunes, play.
+Prepare for, cook special dishes, put on special clothes, decorate the house / flat inside and outside, lay the table for the celebration, invite somebody, see off the old year, be thankful for, remember, be lucky / unlucky that (count oneself lucky / unlucky that), strike 12, see in, follow the custom of, think of a wish, hope to improve, watch fireworks, tell fortunes, play.

 - 5a.
-Look through the possible New Year Resolutions in the text again and say which of them you would like to make.
-Work in pairs. - 5b.
+Look through the possible New Year's resolutions in the text again and say which of them you would like to make. - 5b.
 Report to the class.
-Which are the most popular New Year Resolutions? - 6.
-Read the card of New Year Resolutions.
+Which are the most popular New Year's resolutions? - 6.
+Read the New Year's resolutions.
 Do you like it?
-Make a card of your New Year Resolutions.
+Make a card of your New Year's resolutions.

-This New Year my Resolution is to spread happiness and enjoy all around.
+This New Year my resolution is to spread happiness and enjoy all around.

 What are you planning?
-Hope you live up to your New Year Resolution!
+Hope you live up to your New Year's resolutions!